-- The genes for most of these disorders have been cloned, including the most common observed defect, X-linked ornithine transcarbamylase (OTC) deficiency. - Women can be symptomatic carriers depending, in part, on the fraction of hepatocytes in which the normal allele is inactivated. - A variety of exon deletions and missense mutations have been described, and mutations that affect RNA processing have been observed.
+- The genes for most of these disorders have been cloned, including the most common observed defect, X-linked ornithine transcarbamylase (OTC) deficiency. - Women can be symptomatic carriers depending, in part, on the fraction of hepatocytes in which the normal allele is inactivated.
+Some of them are asymptomatic carriers, while others are symptomatic carriers, depending on X inactivation

-CLINICAL COMMENTARY 7-1
+• A variety of exon deletions and missense mutations have been described, and mutations that affect RNA processing have been observed.

-Diagnosis of a Metabolic Disorder
+CLINICAL COMMENTARY 7-1 Diagnosis of a Metabolic Disorder

-The presentations of persons with inborn errors of metabolism are highly variable.
+حكى الدكتور "اطلاعا" The presentations of persons with inborn errors of metabolism are highly variable.
 During gestation, the maternal-placental unit usually provides essential nutrients and prevents the accumulation of toxic substrates.
 Thus, a fetus is infrequently symptomatic.
-However, after birth, persons with metabolic disorders can present at ages ranging from the first day of life to adult-hood.
+However, after birth, persons with metabolic disorders can present at ages ranging from the first day of life to adulthood.
 The presentation may be precipitous and characterized by dramatic alterations in homeostasis and even death.
 In contrast, the disorder may be insidious, with only subtle changes in function over long periods.
 For most metabolic disorders, the presymptomatic period and onset of symptoms lie somewhere between these two extremes.
 The following case illustrates this point.